maxyl19/Calculator/README.md

 # Calculator
-A calculator website built using html, CSS &amp; JavaScript
+A calculator website built using html, and internal CSS and JavaScript